SOLD IN OVER 20 COUNTRIES

 Reader Accessibility

-It's important to Charlotte that Too High to Function is accessible for all her readers.
-With this in mind, she has chosen a larger font than usual and there are regular breaks within each chapter - look out for the clouds!
+It's important to Charlotte that Too High to Function is accessible for her readers.
+With this in mind, she chose a larger font and there are regular breaks within each chapter - look out for the clouds!

 Printed on